Victor R. Pittman

 Civilian Life 1963-1998

-Victor moved his family to Cornell, WI, where they stayed with Darlene’s parents until Vic secured employment with the State of Wisconsin at the Northern Colony (a state home for the mentally retarded) located in Chippewa Falls, WI.
+Victor moved his family to Cornell, WI, where they stayed with Darlene’s parents until Vic secured employment with the State of Wisconsin at the Northern Colony (a state home for the mentally handicapped) located in Chippewa Falls, WI.
 In 1964 they moved to Chippewa Falls where they bought a house on Lake Wissota.
 Vic’s mother continued to live in Clear Lake till her death in 1967.
 Vic quit smoking in the late 1960’s after his brother was diagnosed with emphysema.
-In the early 70’s Vic and Darlene opened their home to several mentally retarded children under the state foster parent program.
+In the early 70’s Vic and Darlene opened their home to several mentally handicapped children under the state foster parent program.

 Vic retired from state civil service in April, 1975 after he was diagnosed legally blind and permanently disabled by the Veterans Administration and the Social Security Administration.
 In 1976, Vic & Darlene purchased land on Lower Turtle Lake, Almena, WI.

-Pictured: Joe Colucci, Minard Barnes, Ernie Zappa, Vic Pittman, Meryle Hubbard, Chuck Pearson, Eric Gerloff Photo Copyright 1999 – 2023 JoElla Younkin
+Pictured: Joe Colucci, Minard Barnes, Ernie Zappa, Vic Pittman, Meryle Hubbard, Chuck Pearson, Eric Gerloff Photo Copyright 1999 – 2024 JoElla Younkin

 Victor was committed to remembering and serving veterans!
 His forced disability retirement did not stop him from keeping busy.
 He was very active in the Veterans of Foreign Wars (VFW).
 He held different state and national positions in the organization.
 Darlene was active in the VFW Ladies Auxiliary.
 Vic was also a member of The Military Order of the Cooties (Honor Degree of the VFW), the American Legion, the Blind Veterans Association, and the Disable American Veterans.
 Vic and Darlene also helped organize several ship reunions for the USS Rowell.